OpenPrinting/pappl-retrofit/README.md

 The example/test printer application simply points to the directories of the CUPS installed conventionally (not the CUPS Snap) on your system.
-So it makes (nearly) all of your installed printer drivers available in a Printer Application.
-The only drivers currently not getting available are the ones where the PPDs get auto-generated from `*.drv` files in the `/usr/share/cups/drv/` directory.
-For support for those files see DRIVER INFORMATION FILES below.
+So it makes all of your installed printer drivers available in a Printer Application.
+Some drivers may not work in the different environment (for example if a filter or backend tries to communicate with the CUPS daemon), but such cases are rare.

 So you can use this Printer Application to test the driver which you want to retro-fit, before you start to configure your Printer